Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Is long-term rental demand growing in Hai Phong in 2026?

-As of early 2026, long-term rental demand in Hai Phong is growing at around 5% to 8% annually in the strongest submarkets, driven by the city's continued industrial expansion and the steady flow of managers, engineers, and skilled workers arriving to staff the 480+ FDI projects operating in Hai Phong's industrial parks and economic zones.
+As of early 2026, long-term rental demand in Hai Phong is growing at an estimated 5% to 8% year-on-year in the strongest submarkets, driven primarily by the steady expansion of industrial and logistics operations that bring in managers, engineers, and support staff who need housing.

 You might want to check our latest analysis about rental yields in Hai Phong.